These are the key results of the assessment of progress towards the

 (scroll down for full legend)

 Table 2.
 Total Phosphorus.
-Evaluation of input ceilings fulfillment
+Evaluation of input ceilings fulfilment

 Based on statistically estimated inputs.

 Arrows: statistically significant changes of nutrient inputs since the reference period, taking into account 95% confidence interval for both latest inputs and reference values.

 * Yellow, orange and red shades: input ceiling is exceeded with 95 % statistical certainty.
 The legend illustrates the percentage which reduction left to the target constitutes in the corresponding input ceiling value.

 "Other countries" includes sources for atmospheric nitrogen deposition as the 20 EU countries not being HELCOM Contracting Parties, countries outside EU including Belarus, Ukraine, North Sea shipping etc.

 MAI is the maximum allowable inputs, according to the 2013 HELCOM Ministerial Declaration.

 For reviewing the input data used to evaluate fulfilment of CART and the amount of remaining reductions, please see the data page.

 estimation of normalized inputs of nitrogen and phosphorus from 1995 to 2014 (Tables 1 and 2) the following conclusion can be made with high statistical certainty:

 Fulfilment of input ceilings: